PrairieLearn/PrairieLearn/docs/clientServerFiles.md

 `ServerFiles` directories are only accessible from code running on the server, so are useful for libraries that can solve questions or generate random question instances.
 Files in a `serverFiles` directory cannot be directly accessed by the student's web browser.

+See an [example of how to use `serverFilesCourse`](python-grader/index.md#example-usage-of-serverfilescourse-for-static-data) in a Python autograder.

 ## Directory layout

 A `clientFiles*` subdirectory can be associated with the course, a question, a course instance, or an assessment, as shown below.
 The `serverFilesCourse` subdirectory is associated with the course as a whole.